rdkcentral/Ripple/docs/adr/contract_adjectives.md

 |Accessory|`RemoteAccesory`,`SpeakerAccessory`,`CameraAccessory`|

 #### [P:B] Loaded Contracts causing Extension and processor exclusivity
-Some contracts like `SessionToken` are loaded to restric processors to fulfill a common contract across Extensions.
+Some contracts like `SessionToken` are loaded to restrict processors to fulfill a common contract across Extensions.
 For eg `SessionToken` can only be implemented in one Extension and it has to provide all tokens for a given distributor.
-So if a distributor uses a Device Channel for one token, and a distributor channel for another token it cannot be done.
+So if a distributor uses a Device Channel for one token and a distributor channel for another token it cannot be done.

 #### [P:C] Doesnt offer Processor and Request Resuability
 Extn Request objects are also growing because an `ExtnRequestProcessor` usually offers support for only one `ExtnRequest`.
-These requests are similar in nature and processor should be able to offer multiple contracts.
+These requests are similar in nature and the processor should be able to offer multiple contracts.

 #### [P:D] Lack of future readiness
-Future Firebolt API versions would have Capabiliity Provider based API(s).
+Future Firebolt API versions would have Capability Provider-based API(s).
 If we need extensions we need a better way to identify the Contracts based on Firebolt Capability.

 ## Proposed Solution